 The Bachelor of Arts, Special Education and Elementary Education Dual Licensure (BASPEE), is a competency-based degree program that prepares teacher candidates to teach both Special Education (K-12) and Elementary Education (K-8).
 The Special Education and Elementary Education Dual Licensure program is specifically designed for the education and training of prospective teachers to work with both elementary students and students with mild/moderate disabilities in a variety of school settings, including inclusionary K-12 classrooms, resource rooms or self-contained classrooms; serve as an elementary teacher of record K-8, as well as teach all basic school subjects in the elementary education classroom.
-This program consists of online courses which take the learner from general education, through methods of instruction, assessment, and classroom management to special education courses for teaching students with video-based observations of classroom instruction, to prepare candidates for authentic, collaborative, pre-clinical teaching experiences in K-12 settings.
+This program consists of online courses which take the learner from general education, through methods of instruction, assessment, and classroom management to special education courses for teaching students with exceptionalities.
+Candidates develop and refine their skills through a series of sequential experiences beginning with video-based observations of classroom instruction, to prepare candidates for authentic, collaborative, pre-clinical teaching experiences in K-12 settings.
 Clinical experiences culminate with supervised demonstration teaching experience that consists of two placements, one in an elementary classroom and one in a middle or secondary level classroom.
 Both placements should support the academic needs of students with mild-to-moderate disabilities.
 With the successful completion of required assessments in the major area of teaching, the student can receive institutional recommendation for certification in special education and in elementary education.